 Geotagging lets others see where you’re at.
 It also helps others find images from a particular location.
 A user can search Instagram by location to find others who’ve been to a spot they’re researching.
 Including your location allows bloggers to grow their audience because Instagram users can search for location-based posts and stumble upon any post that has a geotag.
 If a user likes what you’ve posted, you might gain a new follower—all because you’ve tagged your location.

 The entire point of using social media is to be social—this involves interacting with other users on Instagram.
 You can like and comment on other users’ posts, and you can follow them.
 When you interact with other users, they’re more likely to check out your profile and microblog.
 If they like what they see, there’s a chance they’ll follow you back or at least leave a like or comment to return the favor.

 One of the most popular features of Instagram is using Instagram Stories.
 A story acts like a slideshow that is only available for 24 hours on your Instagram Story feed, unless you choose to feature it.
 When you feature the Instagram Story it will remain on your profile in the Highlight section until you remove it.

 Within these Instagram stories, users can share images, videos, and text.
-Stories are much less curated than a static post that shows up in your Instagram feed.
+Stories are much less curated than a static post that shows up in your Instagram feed and remain forever on your profile unless you choose to delete it.
 Many users choose to showcase behind-the-scenes footage of their daily lives on their stories.
 You can also create polls, share GIFs, and post a story for a select group of people to see.
 Bloggers can tag other users stories, and if they sell on Instagram, they can also tag a product.

 Comment and Like Users’ Posts